I’m Gina, the founder of Pregnancy Food Checker. Before writing about food for a living, I worked in the TV industry for over a decade.

 I already had the food background and a Diploma in Human Nutrition, but I also gained a certification in Nutrition and Lifestyle in Pregnancy from the University of Munich to keep abreast of current information available to doctors and researchers in the field of nutrition and pregnancy.

-I realized that much of what I’d learned could be typed up and posted online to benefit other newly-pregnant women and the people who cook and eat with them.
+I realized that much of what I’d learned could be made available online to benefit other newly-pregnant women and the people who cook and eat with them.

-I’ve tried to replace generalized, vague information with real-life examples and brands.
-I’ve spent many years in the USA so have broadened the advice to include the USA, the UK, Australia and others.
+Together with a team of Nutritionists and Registered Dietitians, we try to replace generalized, vague information with real-life examples and brands, across the USA, the UK, Australia and others.

 Most of the content on the site is applicable to all pregnant women everywhere.
 You all want the best for your unborn baby and want straightforward answers.

-I hope that by reading this site, you’ll find that eating in pregnancy and making safer food choices becomes that little bit easier.
+I hope that by reading this site, you’ll find that eating in pregnancy and making safer food choices becomes that little bit easier, and that you feel empowered by having evidence-based nutrition information at your fingertips.